CLB 8 Challenge: Paraphrasing

 At CLB 8, the summary paragraph doesn't use the exact same words as the audio.
 The news might say:

-- Audio: "The mayor announced the construction of a new sports complex" - Summary: "The city will build a new _______ facility"
+- Audio: "The mayor announced the construction of a new sports complex"

-The answer is "sports" โ but the sentence structure is completely different.
+The answer is "sports" - but the sentence structure is completely different.
 You need to match meaning, not words.

 You need 4โ5 out of 5 correct.